 KTH pedagogical prize

-The quality of the education is essential for KTH.
-For that reason KTH management wants to recognize and reward teachers who have made great efforts to improve the quality of the education.
-Accordingly, it is now high time to nominate for KTH's pedagogical prize in 2019.
+The quality of the education is crucial for KTH.
+For this reason, KTH's management wants to recognize and reward teachers who have made great efforts to improve the quality of the education.
+Therefore, it is now high time to nominate for KTH's pedagogical prize in 2021.

-Two teachers at KTH receive the prize consisting of travel scholarships worth a value of 20,000 kr for each winner, so do not hesitate to nominate teachers that you consider have made particularly significant contributions to the education at KTH.
+Two teachers at KTH receive the prize consisting of travel scholarships worth 20,000 kr for each winner.
+Welcome to nominate teachers that you consider having made particularly significant contributions to the education at KTH.
 Here, education refers to all forms of education, including the supervision of thesis workers and doctoral students.
 Perhaps the digitalization of the education and the changes caused by the covid-19 pandemic are of particular also this year.